sukolupo/cassandra-docker-swarm/README.md

 SSH is configured so you shoud be able to connect between each of the nodes without using passwords.

 ## Setting up the Swarm
-I have created a playbook to setup and configure the docker swarm, you can porvide your own invertory files to setup a swarm on any machines you like.
+I have created a playbook to setup and configure the docker swarm, you can provide your own inventory files to setup a swarm on any machines you like.

 I have provided a inventory file to work with the test vagrant environment.